In this report we’re going to breakdown how much it cost to travel in the Philippines for one week.

 Find out how much we spent traveling for one week in the Philippines on the island of Palawan!

-Our Breakdown of the Cost to Travel in the Philippines for 1 Week
+Cost to Travel in the Philippines for 1 Week

 I had heard that the Philippines is very cheap but I couldn’t believe just how much cheap everything was until we got there.
 Although hotels were a bit more expensive than I thought, there were a lot of options and Agoda is an amazing site to find deals for countries in Asia.